-PLUS loans enable parents with a good credit history to borrow money to help pay educational expenses for their dependent undergraduate student.
+PLUS loans enable parents with good standing credit to borrow money to help pay educational expenses for their dependent undergraduate student.
 PLUS loans cannot be taken in a student's name.
 If a parent is denied for this loan, they may reapply with an endorser.
 If a parent is not approved for the loan, the Office of Financial Aid may offer additional unsubsidized Stafford Loan funds to a student.